keymaker-byte/kalah/README.md

 # kalah
-A library of the kalah game
+A Java library that models the Kahala game (https://en.wikipedia.org/wiki/Kalah).

+== How to use